 The course is 5 and 5/8 miles over hilly terrain.
-Starting at Malta Boat Club on Kelly Drive, the runners go inbound on Kelly to the traffic light in front of Lloyd Hall, turn left and go up Lemon Hill and over Girard Avenue bridge, then right onto Lansdowne Avenue.
-Just past Sweetbriar cutoff, the course turns right and starts the true "cross country" segment: from here the race is over grassy surface.
+Starting at Malta Boat Club on Kelly Drive, the runners go outbound on Kelly to Brewery Hill, turn right and go up and over Girard Avenue bridge, then right onto Lansdowne Avenue.
+Just past Sweetbriar cutoff, the course turns right and starts the true “cross country” segment: from here the race is over grassy surface.
 Runners go to Meade Monument, then follow the cyclone fence to the Pagoda entrance gate, cross thru the service entrance to Belmont Plateau, up the hill to Belmont Mansion, and return by way of Brewery Hill, down Kelly Drive to Malta.

 Points for team trophies will be scored only by the first five finishers from each club for mens teams and the first three finishers from each club for womens teams.
 Only those eligible in accordance with the Eligibility Rules will be permitted to run in the race.
 Anyone running with the wrong number (or someone else’s number) will be disqualified and their team (club) will be assessed an additional 25 points.

 The award ceremony will be held at Fairmount Rowing Association this year.
-Awards will begin as quickly after the last runner has crossed the finish line as possible.
+Awards will begin at 11:00 am.
 We thank Fairmount for their hospitality in hosting the awards ceremony.

 Everybody from C.T.
-Barrow in 1899 to 9-time winner Mike Teti and 11-time winner and reigning champion Shane Madden.
-From Karin Constant in 1973 to reigning champion Bridget Gribbin.
+Barrow in 1899 to 9-time winner Mike Teti and reigning champion Justin Gentile.
+From Karin Constant in 1973 to reigning champion Mari Falco.
 All Junior, Masters, Novice and Guest winners since 2000.